Hugo99bas/Anal-tica-de-datos/README.md

 * **[Statsmodels](http://www.statsmodels.org)** is a library that implements many statistical techniques.

 This notebook introduces the Pandas and Numpy libraries, which are used to manipulate datasets.
-Next week we will give an overview of the Matplotlib and Seaborn libraries that are used to produce graphs.
-The Statsmodels package will be used in the second and third courses of the series that introduce formal statistical analysis and modeling.